JeTondsLeGazon/SuperCells-benchmarking/README.md

 This creates the Metacells at different size level and store the footprint matrix and cell memberships.
 Careful, the Metacell package uses heavy computation functions, this could take a while to run.

+In case of frequent crashes, a modified version is available [here](https://github.com/michelhugo/metacell).

 ### runDE.R
 It contains all the differential expression computations for single-cell, bulk, pseudo-bulk, supercell, metacell, subsampling and random grouping.